MobileSuitTech/crud-web-demo-app/README.md

 sh script.sh
 <li>then point your browser to:  </li>
 http://172.17.0.3:8888/
+<li>..and click on "Run Demo" to load some dummy data into the app  </li>
 <br /><br />
 <li>to terminate the app:  </li>
 docker stop frontend-mean backend-mongo